dotnet/docs/samples/core-projects/libraries/README.md

 5. To run unit tests (only applicable to `new-library`):

 	`$ cd ../../test/LibraryTests`

 	`$ dnx test`

 And that's it!

 ## new-library

 The project under `/new-library` is a project targeting **only** .NET Core.
 Backwards compatibility is not a goal.

-It also showcases how to set up a basic unit test project that runs via Xunit's commandline interface.
+It also showcases two other things: how to use multiple projects and how to test.

+There are two libraries showcased.
+The first, `DependencyLibrary`, contains functionality that the second, `Library` uses.
+The `LibraryTests` test project takes a dependency on `Library` to test that project.

 ## net45-library